-AFP envisions a bright future where in older adults Basic Needs are met; transportation and infrastructure ensures older adults are able to Stay Mobile and connected; older adults have the opportunity to Learn and Contribute; and community Relationships are sustained to encourage collaboration and foster partnerships whereas older adults are supported.
+Past success can be attributed to leadership from AFPAC, passionate volunteers, strong partnerships with local organizations, dedicated staff, and generous support from funders.
+AFP envisions a bright future where older adults Basic Needs are met; transportation and infrastructure ensures older adults are able to Stay Mobile in the community; older adults have the opportunity to Learn and Contribute; and community Relationships are sustained to encourage collaboration and foster partnerships whereas older adults are supported.